Phounghokheng/TP01-REPO/README.md

 - Code sharing for group project development.
 - Code versioning for keeping changes under control.
 - Code ownership by identifying who make any part of the code.
+- Task management for dividing tasks for each team member.